-It is important to get a court order to establish child support in order clarify your child support obligation and track your payments.
+It is important to get a court order to establish child support in order to clarify your child support obligation and track your payments.
 This will help you get credit for your child support payments.
 Without a formal child support order, you risk your payments being characterized as gifts or the other parent could simply deny receipt of any child support.
-In such case, you could remain obligated for a significant amount of back child support or arrears.
+In such a case, you could remain obligated for a significant amount of back child support or arrears.

 Enforcement of Child Support

 Sometimes parents are tempted to resort to self-help to enforce child support or visitation and timesharing orders.
-In Florida, it is not legal to withhold visitation because the other parent fails to pay court ordered child support.
+In Florida, it is not legal to withhold visitation because the other parent fails to pay court-ordered child support.
 Conversely, it is not legal to withhold child support payments because the other parent denies you court-ordered visitation or timesharing.
 In these cases, DeVoe Law Firm can bring an enforcement action to make sure the other parent complies with court orders.
 Sometimes DOR will suspend your driver’s license in order to coerce you to pay child support.
 In these cases, DeVoe Law Firm can help you get your license back.

 Call DeVoe Law Firm for a free consultation.
 Get help from an experienced attorney with your child support case.